harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed by adding descriptive error messages for the ASG Blue Green deployment Rollback step.
 - Fixed an issue where the delegate select field is empty in the UI even if a delegate is present in the YAML.
 (CDS-58188)
 - Fixed an issue where the expressions of tags were not rendered properly.
 This issue is fixed in the Harness Delegate version 793xx.
 (CDS-68703, ZD-43797)
-- Executions are failing with `Canary failed: [Canary Deployment failed - NoSuchMethodError: org.yaml.snakeyaml.constructor.SafeConstructor: method 'void <init>()' not found ]` error message.
+- Executions were failing with `Canary failed: [Canary Deployment failed - NoSuchMethodError: org.yaml.snakeyaml.constructor.SafeConstructor: method 'void <init>()' not found ]` error message.
 (CDS-68293, ZD-43753, ZD-43769)

-  Fabric8 library used by Harness is upgraded from version 5.x to 6.x.
-Harness was explicitly using snakeyaml version 2.x due to vulnerabilities present in the 1.x version.
+  The Fabric8 library used by Harness is upgraded from version 5.x to 6.x.
+Harness was explicitly using snake.yaml version 2.x due to vulnerabilities present in the 1.x version.

-  Harness' usages of fabric8 library were throwing the above mentioned because fabric8 library version 5.12.1 uses the old snakeyaml library version 1.x.
+  Harness' usages of Fabric8 library were throwing the above mentioned because Fabric8 library version 5.12.1 uses the old snake.yaml library version 1.x.

-  Customers who were using the following were probably affected earlier:
+  Customers who were using the following were affected:
     - FirstGen Kubernetes deployments that contain Istio's VirtualService/DestinationRule objects.
     - FirstGen Traffic Split step.
     - FirstGen Native Helm deployments with Kubernetes cluster version 1.16 or earlier.
     - NextGen Kubernetes deployments that contain Istio's VirtualService/DestinationRule objects.
     - NextGen Native Helm deployments with Kubernetes cluster version 1.16 or earlier.

-  This change should not result in any behavioral change.

   This issue is fixed in the Harness Delegate version 793xx.
+This change does not create any behavioral changes.
 - The access denied exception was saving the OAuth secret in the Harness Source Code Manager (SCM) user profile.
 (CDS-68144)

-  This issue is fixed in the Harness Delegate version 793xx by passing the context correctly from SCM service to Git service.
+  This issue is fixed in the Harness Delegate version 793xx by passing the context correctly from the SCM service to the Git service.
 - Pipelines with multi-level templates displayed Java errors.
 (CDS-68094)

   This issue is fixed in the Harness Delegate version 793xx by improving the error messages in case a secret is referenced by another secret.
 - Fixed an issue in the the Harness Delegate version 793xx by eliminating NPE during ASG pipeline execution.
 (CDS-59383)
-- The Canary Delete step during rollback could end up in skipping deleting canary resources if the forward Canary Delete step expired.(CDS-58704)
+- The Canary Delete step during rollback skipped deleting Canary resources if the forward Canary Delete step expired.(CDS-58704)

-  Canary Delete step rely on Harness release history when Canary Deployment step expires.
-Due to an issue in the Watch API calls where the request were not getting interrupted properly, Harness release history wasn't getting updated in time, and wasn't made available for Canary Delete step during rollback.
+  Canary Delete step rely on the Harness release history when Canary Deployment step expires.
+Harness release history wasn't getting updated, and wasn't made available for the Canary Delete step during rollback because the Watch API call request wasn't getting interrupted properly.

   This issue fixed in the Harness Delegate version 793xx.
 Now the Canary Delete step is properly deleting canary workloads when the forward Canary Deployment step expires.
 - Fixed an issue by adding support for retrying `sockettimeoutExceptions` as they can occur due to intermittent issues during a Kubernetes deployment.
 (CDS-57688)